 Safe and hygienic, this thermometer will also help you prevent cross-contamination among patients of family members.

 Not only the unit is portable and convenient.
 It’s also extremely elegant.
 Sure, you might not care about the design.
 But if you do, we’re sure you’re going to like the one-button operation, sleek lines, and stylish display that’s visible in low light.

 Simplife thermometer is another outstanding device for nurses.
 Like the Innovo above, it’s a reliable and accurate infrared instrument, ideal for environments where a no-touch unit is a more appropriate choice than a classic one.

-An upgraded algorithm ensures accurate forehead temperature measurement, while the removable cap and incorporated probe let you switch from forehead to ear thermometer in a blink of an eye.
+An upgraded algorithm ensures accurate reading of forehead temperature measurement, while the removable cap and incorporated probe let you switch from forehead to ear thermometer in a blink of an eye.

 It is suitable for both adult and pediatric use, delivering the reading in only a second.
 Ideal for nurses working in busy environments, it also comes with intelligent settings, such as fever alarm, a silent mode, and 20 memory recalls.

 The memory recalls are particularly useful for both monitoring a patient’s fever in the long run or save the readings for several patients for later reference.
 Compact and portable, the unit fits easily in a nursing kit and brings excellent value.

 Very similar in design and functions with the Simplife, the ACCUIT is another infrared thermometer to consider.
 A variety of features and simple operation make it a winner.

 Designed for both forehead and ear readings, it is great for nurses but also for new moms.
 A large start button makes it easy to record a reading by simply pressing it.
 Removing the blue cap, you can reveal the ear probe in just seconds.